Azure-Samples/communication-services-javascript-quickstarts/ui-library-click-to-call/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

-## Cross platform Javascript bundle
+## Cross platform JavaScript bundle

-This project also includes a bundle that can be used to run the `react` based `CallComposite` pre-configured for use as a click to call experience.
+This project also includes a bundle that can be used to run the `React` based `CallComposite`, pre-configured for use as a click to call experience.
 This bundle and a sample `index.html` file can be found in the `cross-platform-js` folder and can be used by other frameworks by importing it through a script tag.

 ```html